Friday, August 8, 2008

 Paleis Het Loo National Museum

-Statue is designed around a water fall along the stairs.
+The statue is designed around a waterfall that pours down the stairs.

 Paleis Het Loo National Museum